-People with sensitive skin, or just people fed up with the crap we know is in our daily lives have spoken out in a big way: instead of getting mad, they’re getting even.
+People with sensitive skin, and other skin types, or just people fed up with the crap we know is in our daily lives have spoken out in a big way: instead of getting mad, they’re getting even.

 Handmade soap is a niche segment that’s working over the overall global soap industry, which is valued at $18 billion, with a surge to $24 billion expected by the year 2022.